IainJackson90/pp4-holiday-dreams/README.md

 ## Color pallet of the App
-I created the Webb App with the mindset of creating a relaxing ambiance by using natural neutral colors that give you a feeling of having a holiday ith good weather and gets you not too overwhelmed and hopefully gets the user to blog or read some post.
+I created the Web App with the mindset of creating a relaxing ambiance by using natural neutral colors that give you a feeling of having a holiday with good weather and gets you not too overwhelmed and hopefully gets the user to blog or read some post.
 I used three colors in this web App and tried sticking to the 60, 30, 10 rule of using colors.

 - Ten percent more or less of the color #34A426